 You can use many tools to help you defuse your bomb.
 Please look at the hints section for some tips and ideas.
 The best way is to use your favorite debugger to step through the disassembled binary.
 Each time your bomb explodes it notifies the bomblab server, and you lose 1/2 point (up to a max of 20 points) in the final score for the lab.
 So there are consequences to exploding the bomb.
-Each phase is worth 10 points.
-The maximum score you can get is 40 points.
 Although phases get progressively harder to defuse, the expertise you gain as you move from phase to phase should offset this difficulty.
 However, the last phase will challenge even the best students, so please don't wait until the last minute to start.